osg-htc/technology/docs/release/cut-sw-release.md

 1. Verify that all builds succeed

-### Step 6: Verify the VO Package and/or CA certificates
+### Step 6: Verify the CA certificates update

-If this release contains either the `vo-client` or `osg-ca-certs` package, verify that the CA web site has been updated.
+If this release contains either the `osg-ca-certs` package, verify that the CA web site has been updated.
 Wait for the [CA certificates](https://repo.opensciencegrid.org/cadist/) to be updated.
 It may take a while for the updates to reach the mirror used to update the web site.
 The repository is checked hourly for updated CA certificates.
-Once the web page is updated, run the following command to update the VO Package and/or CA certificates in the tarball installations and verify that the version of the VO Package and/or CA certificates match the version that was promoted to release.
+Once the web page is updated, run the following command to update the CA certificates in the tarball installation and verify that the version of the CA certificates match the version that was promoted to release.

 ```bash
 /p/vdt/workspace/tarball-client/current/amd64_rhel7/osgrun osg-update-data